MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 **`secretType`** - **Type of secret**<br>
 `string`.
 Required.
 Allowed values: `dockerRegistry`, `generic`.
 Default value: `dockerRegistry`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Create/update a generic or docker imagepullsecret.
-Select dockerRegistry to create/update the imagepullsecret of the selected registry.
-An imagePullSecret is a way to pass a secret that contains a container registry password to the Kubelet so it can pull a private image on behalf of your Pod.
+Creates or updates a generic or docker `imagepullsecret`.
+Select `dockerRegistry` to create or update the `imagepullsecret` of the selected registry.
+An `imagePullSecret` is a way to pass a secret that contains a container registry password to the `Kubelet` so it can pull a private image on behalf of your Pod.
 <!-- :::editable-content-end::: -->
 <br>